 You can also schedule live consultations with doctors, dentists and psychologists; view your lab results and manage your prescriptions.

-Download it: iOS; Price: Free to download, browse and ask questions; consultations start at $30 per visit (or the cost of your insurance copay)
+Download it: iOS; Price: Free to download, browse and ask questions or $15 per month for a Prime membership.
+Consultations start at $39 per visit (or the cost of your insurance copay).

 2. Best Mental Health App: Talkspace